 The PayScale Index: Watching Wages Go Up and Down

-As an HR practitioner, you’ve been on a roller coaster in the past few years trying to keep up with failing markets, rampant unemployment and, now, signs that things may be improving.
+By Staff Writer As an HR practitioner, you’ve been on a roller coaster in the past few years trying to keep up with failing markets, rampant unemployment and, now, signs that things may be improving.
 Whether you laid-off employees, eliminated bonuses or paid certain workers a premium to keep them around, wouldn’t it be nice to know what actually happened with wages during this time?

 PayScale has created a new tool to help you do just that.
 PayScale’s data team has collected and processed over 23 million salary surveys since its inception and wants to put them to work in a new way.
 Instead of only using the data from the present moment to help HR professionals and business owners make decisions about what to pay their employees, we can now look back at salary trends from the past to provide more perspective.
 We call our new tool The PayScale Index.